stackforge/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 **Public range with Nova-Network requirements:**

-  * Every deployed node requires one IP address from the Public IP range.
+  * Each deployed Controller node and each deployed Zabbix node requires one IP address from the Public IP range.

   * For HA environments, one extra IP address is required for the environment's Virtual IP.